Allison Frenzel

 Mark R. Edwards

-A product of Cleveland Heights, Ohio, Mark has resided in Los Angeles for 27 years.
-He holds a Bachelor of Arts degree in Urban Studies from California State University, Northridge with a concentration in Public Administration and Community Service.
+A proud Marine Corps veteran and a product of Cleveland Heights, Ohio, Mark has called Los Angeles home for 27 years.
+Presently, resides in West Hollywood.
+He holds a B.A. in Urban Studies from CSU Northridge with a concentration in Public Administration and Community Service.
+Across every chapter of his work, Mark brings a genuine love of service, community connection, and a belief that arts and culture are essential to a thriving Los Angeles.

 DeJon Ellis